balderdashy/sails-docs/models.md

 ```

 ## `findOne`
 To lookup a model by id, use `findOne(id)`.
-You can call also look for a model by passing in an
+You can also look for a model by passing in an
 object composed of the desired matching criteria.

 ```javascript